 Parameter Description Name Allows you to change the node's name.
 Radius Lets you specify the size of the area of values to consider determining the median value.
 A median is calculated by sorting all the pixel values from the surrounding area into numerical order.
 Then the middle pixel value is used to replace the pixel being considered.
 The median tends to make an image look a bit blurrier because it reduces the contrast of adjacent pixels.
-However, it does a good job of smoothing the image and removing artifacts.
-Determines the number of levels per colour channel.
-The larger the number, the more levels of colour are used in the image and the more time it takes to render.
-Conversely, the lower the colour depth, the fewer colours are used, the faster it is to render.
-Colour Depth Colour Depth = 256 Colour Depth = 32 Colour Depth = 64 Colour Depth = 16 Colour Depth = 8
+However, it does a good job of smoothing the image and removing artifacts. our channel.
+The larger the number, the more levels nore time it takes to render.
+Conversely, the lower the , the faster it is to render.
+Colour Depth Colour Depth = 32 Colour Depth = 8 Colour Depth = 16